Arcthesia/ArcCreate/CONTRIBUTING.md

 #### Use the correct Unity version

 Do not upgrade or downgrade the project's version, and use the exact version of Unity as everyone else.
+If you have a good reason to upgrade then open an issue and everyone can discuss on it.

 #### Follow code style guidelines

 This project has already been configured to work with StyleCop linter, and will highlight any style guidelines violations within your code (at least, I've only tested this on VSCode, but it should work similarly with Visual Studio).
 There's also codefixes available (`Ctrl+.` on VSCode) which is very handy for quickly reformatting to the style guidelines.

+Also, please avoid modifying .editorconfig to disable linting rules before consulting with me and other contributors first.

 #### Write XML documentation for public members